BEFORE: The old house which was in danger of collapsing

 In December 2018, we shared the urgent need of Oanh and her family to rebuild their crumbling home.
 (Read Can You Help Oanh’s Family Build a Safer Home?)

-In January 2019, after a month of work, a simple new 50 square meter (538 square feet) house was built for them.
+After a month of work, a simple new 50 square meter (538 square feet) house was built for them.
 The house has a living room and two small bed rooms.
 The cost to rebuild the house was around USD $5,000.
 With the donations YWAM Mercy received, we were able to contribute USD $2,200 for the house, and USD $500 to build a toilet and bathroom (which is typically a separate structure.)
 The family organized loans and donations from friends and family to cover the rest of the funds needed.